The Coming of Shadows: Synopsis

 The Narn colony is attacked by the Shadows and rendered defenseless.
 The Centauri ships arrive, which are shortly seen by Narn fighters investigating the attack.
 Word is relayed to the Narn homeworld, and soon across the system, that the Centauri have taken their colony.

 Kosh meets with the Emperor, and tells him that the situation will end "in fire".
 With the Emperor near death, Refa and Londo meet him at his deathbed.
 The Emperor whispers something in Londo's ear before he dies.
 Londo states that the Emperor approved of the attack on the Narn colony, and that he wants Refa and Londo to carry his people "back to the stars".
 In private Londo tells Refa that the Emperor told him they were both damned, but Refa shrugs it off as "a small price to pay for immortality".
 G'Kar learns of the attack and attempts to kill Londo before he is restrained by security forces.
-At the council chambers, Sheridan fails to convince Mollari to return the Narn colonists to their homeworld.
+At the council chambers, Sheridan manages to successfully bluff Mollari into allowing the Narn colonists to return to their homeworld.
 G'Kar announces that the Narn government is formally at war with the Centauri.

 A second plotline involves a mysterious man who has been following Chief Garibaldi around.
 When Garibaldi confronts and arrests him, the man gives him a recorded message from Jeffrey Sinclair, the Earth Alliance Ambassador to Minbar.
 Sinclair tells Garibaldi that a "terrible darkness" is coming and that he has become involved with a military force called the "Rangers" to fight it.
 Garibaldi agrees to allow the Rangers to operate on the station and to keep their presence a secret, even from Sheridan.
 In return Garibaldi asks the Rangers to provide him with information they learn which could affect the station's security, to which the Ranger agrees.
 Delenn is also given a recorded message by the Ranger.